ARM-software/gator/README_Streamline.txt

 Recommended compiler settings:
 	"-g": Debug information, such as line numbers, needed for best analysis results.
 	"-fno-inline": Speed improvement when processing the image files and most accurate analysis results.
-	"-fno-omit-frame-pointer": ARM EABI frame pointers (Code Sourcery cross compiler) allow recording of the call stack with each sample taken when in ARM state (i.e. not -mthumb).
+	"-fno-omit-frame-pointer": ARM EABI frame pointers allow recording of the call stack with each sample taken when in ARM state (i.e. not -mthumb).
 	"-marm": This option is required if your compiler is configured with --with-mode=thumb, otherwise call stack unwinding will not work.

 *** Hardfloat EABI ***